Universal sectors in superconformal defects

 However, a holographic realization of Wilson lines is not always available, and even in cases where it is known, computations via Witten diagrams quickly become demanding at higher orders.
 To address the limitations of standard perturbative holographic computations, which depend on detailed knowledge of the dual theory, the conformal bootstrap program \cite{Rattazzi:2008pe,El-Showk:2012cjh} has been extended to $1d$ dCFTs \cite{Ferrero:2019luz}.
-By constructing an ansatz and enforcing constraints such as crossing symmetry, internal consistency and mild growth conditions on anomalous dimensions at large scaling dimensions \cite{Liendo:2018ukf, Heemskerk:2009pn, Fitzpatrick:2011dm}, one gains access to correlation functions at strong coupling.
+By constructing an ansatz and enforcing constraints such as crossing symmetry, internal consistency, and mild growth conditions on anomalous dimensions at large scaling dimensions \cite{Liendo:2018ukf, Heemskerk:2009pn, Fitzpatrick:2011dm}, one gains access to correlation functions at strong coupling.
 Moreover, this approach can be algorithmically applied to study higher-order subleading corrections.

 The $1/2$ BPS Wilson line in $\cN=4$ SYM was the first case studied through an analytical bootstrap approach, carried out up to next-to-leading order (NLO) in the strong-coupling expansion \cite{Liendo:2018ukf}.
 This laid the groundwork for a more detailed understanding of Wilson lines in this theory \cite{Ferrero:2021bsb, Ferrero:2023znz, Ferrero:2023gnu} and paved the way for numerous applications to other defects, including the $1/2$ BPS Wilson line in $\cN=2$ gauge theories \cite{Gimenez-Grau:2019hez}.
-Then, the same framework has been extended to lower-dimensional settings, such as the $1/2$ BPS Wilson line in ABJM theory \cite{Bianchi:2020hsz} and in $\cN=4$ Chern–Simons-matter (CSm) theories \cite{Pozzi:2024xnu}, which naturally serve as lower-dimensional analogues of the higher-dimensional examples.
+Then, the same framework was extended to lower-dimensional settings, such as the $1/2$ BPS Wilson line in ABJM theory \cite{Bianchi:2020hsz} and in $\cN=4$ Chern-Simons-matter (CSm) theories \cite{Pozzi:2024xnu}, which naturally serve as lower-dimensional analogs of the higher-dimensional examples.

 In this work, we investigate universal features in four-point functions of defect insertions and delineate the conditions under which such universality can be identified.
 By universal we mean that the expression for a four-point function, up to the tensorial structures given by the representations under the preserved symmetry, takes the same form regardless of the specific theory to which the defect operators belong.